• Target level of study

 Objectives

-The L3Pro EVAPPMT aims to provide the knowledge, know-how and skills necessary for the work of an experimentation technician in different sectors of activity.
-The 5-month internship and the tutor project allow students to put into practice the theoretical knowledge learned in class.
-The training also welcomes alternating students: continuing education, professional contracts and apprentices.
-Work-study programs are an undeniable asset for professional integration in private companies.
+The L3Pro EVAPPMT aims to provide the knowledge, know-how and skills necessary for the work of an experimental technician in different sectors of activity.
+The 5-month internship and the tutor project allow you to put into practice the theoretical knowledge learned in class.
+The course also welcomes work-study students: continuing education, professional contract and apprentices.
+Work-study programs are an undeniable asset for professional integration within private companies.

 Read more